-Background: Abrupt cessation of therapy with a selective serotonin reuptake inhibitor (SSRI) is associated with a discontinuation syndrome, typified by numerous disabling symptoms including anxiety.
-Surprisingly little is known of the behavioural effect of SSRI discontinuation in animals.
+Background: Abrupt cessation of therapy with a selective serotonin reuptake inhibitor (SSRI) is associated with a discontinuation syndrome, typified by numerous disabling symptoms, including anxiety.
+Surprisingly, little is known of the behavioural effect of SSRI discontinuation in animals.
 Aim: Here, the effect of SSRI discontinuation on anxiety-like behaviour was systematically investigated in mice.
-Methods: Experiments were based on a 3-arm experimental design comprising saline, continued SSRI and discontinued SSRI.
-Mice were assessed 2 days after SSRI discontinuation over a 5 day period using the elevated plus maze (EPM) and other anxiety tests.
-Results: An exploratory experiment found cessation of paroxetine (12 days) was associated with decreased open arm exploration and reduced total distance travelled, in male but not female mice.
+Methods: Experiments were based on a three-arm experimental design comprising saline, continued SSRI and discontinued SSRI.
+Mice were assessed 2 days after SSRI discontinuation over a 5-day period using the elevated plus maze (EPM) and other anxiety tests.
+Results: An exploratory experiment found cessation of paroxetine (12 days) was associated with decreased open-arm exploration and reduced total distance travelled, in male but not female mice.
 Follow-up studies confirmed a discontinuation effect on the EPM in male mice after paroxetine (12 days) and also citalopram (12 days).
-Mice receiving continued paroxetine (but not citalopram) also showed decreased open arm exploration but this was dissociable from effects of discontinuation.
-The discontinuation response to paroxetine did not strengthen after 28 days treatment but was absent after 7 days treatment.
-A discontinuation response was not decernable in other anxiety and fear-learning tests applied 3–5 days after treatment cessation.
+Mice receiving continued paroxetine (but not citalopram) also showed decreased open-arm exploration but this was dissociable from the effects of discontinuation.
+The discontinuation response to paroxetine did not strengthen after 28 days of treatment but was absent after 7 days of treatment.
+A discontinuation response was not discernible in other anxiety and fear-learning tests applied 3–5 days after treatment cessation.
 Finally, discontinuation effects on the EPM were typically associated with decreased locomotion on the test.
 However, separate locomotor testing implicated anxiety-provoked behavioural inhibition rather than a general reduction in motor activity.
-Conclusion: Overall, the current study provides evidence for a short-lasting behavioural discontinuation response to cessation of SSRI treatment in mice
+Conclusion: Overall, this study provides evidence for a short-lasting behavioural discontinuation response to cessation of SSRI treatment in mice.